 Or a host of other issues pop up.

 We can’t control everything, so here are a few tips to avoid a faux pas or awkward moment in a job interview!

 - Rephrase the interview question back to the interview, so you make sure you understand it.

-- Give yourself permission to say, “Well, that was an issue/mistake!
+- If something awkward happens, Give yourself permission to say, “Well, that was an issue/mistake!
 Let’s jump back to where we were…”

-- “Oh, I’m sorry.
+- If after you answer a question and the interviewer makes a face, you may realize you misunderstood.
+Say, “Oh, I’m sorry.
 I misunderstood you.
 Let’s try that again.”

 Need Job Interview Help?

 Need job interview help?
 Feel totally lost when it comes to interviewing for a job you want?
 I offer interview sessions as a career coach, where I help clients prepare!
 We go over company research, practice specific interview questions and create planned responses to tough questions!
 More information is HERE!